claywjames/gochat/README.md

 # gochat
-A group chatting website written in go
+A group chatting website written in go.
+This project is incomplete.